jayteedubya/personal-site/docs/dev_process.md

 ## Creating Views
 1. in the `views.py` file in the root of your app, add a function that returns an `HttpResponse` object
 2. register the function in the app level `urls.py`
+3. create a folder called templates in the root of the app, then within that folder create another folder with the name of the app.
+This is necessary because Django will match the first template that matches the path project wide, meaning the wrong template could be loaded